DaNiElE-1999/goa-task/readme.md

 2. Install the latest goa framework

    go install goa.design/goa/v3/cmd/goa@v3
-3. Install protoc using the documentation, according to your OS distribution
-4. Install sqlc using the documentation, according to your OS distribution
+3. Install sqlc using the documentation, according to your OS distribution
-5. Install goose using the documentation, according to your OS distribution
+4. Install goose using the documentation, according to your OS distribution
-6. Install all the rest of packages:
+5. Install all the rest of packages:

    go get ./...